Should I use a dependent samples t-test or repeated measures ANOVA?

 Assumptions

 Both the dependent samples t-test and the repeated measures ANOVA have the same assumptions: normality and homogeneity of variance.
-The normality assumptions can be assessed with a Shapiro Wilks test or by a Q-Q scatterplot for normality.
-The homogeneity of variance test is often assessed with the Levene’s test.
-In the Shapiro and Levene’s test, a non-significant result is good and indicates that the assumptions of the paired sample t-test or repeated measures ANOVA are met.
+You can assess the normality assumptions with a Shapiro-Wilk test or a Q-Q scatterplot.
+You can assess the homogeneity of variance with Levene’s test.
+A non-significant result in the Shapiro and Levene tests indicates that the paired sample t-test or repeated measures ANOVA assumptions are met.

 So which one should I use?